Fly Me to the Moon: Background and composition

-In 1954, when he began to write the song that became "Fly Me to the Moon", Bart Howard had been pursuing a career in music for over 20 years.
+In 1954, when "Fly Me to the Moon" was first presented to the public, Bart Howard had been pursuing a career in music for over 20 years.
 He played piano to accompany cabaret singers, but also wrote songs with Cole Porter, his idol, in mind.
+In the book Intimate Nights: The Golden Age of New York Cabaret James Gavin noted that Howard wrote the song "in response to his publisher's plea for a simpler song: why did he have to write such grandiloquent lyrics?
+'In Other Words' talked about the verbosity of poets who 'use many words to say a simple thing'; 'hold my hand,' 'Kiss me.'"

-In response to a publisher's request for a simpler song, Bart Howard wrote a cabaret ballad which he titled "In Other Words".
+In response, Howard wrote a cabaret ballad.
 A publisher tried to make him change some words from "fly me to the Moon" to "take me to the Moon," but Howard refused.
 Many years later Howard commented that "... it took me 20 years to find out how to write a song in 20 minutes."

 He used his position as a piano accompanist and presenter at the Blue Angel cabaret venue to promote the song, and it was soon introduced in cabaret performances by Felicia Sanders.

-The song was composed in 3/4 time signature but was changed to 4/4 by Quincy Jones in his arrangement.
+The song was composed in 3/4 time signature but was changed to 4/4 by Quincy Jones in his arrangement for Frank Sinatra.